cardillan/mindcode/SYNTAX.markdown

 ## Ternary Operator

-The ternary operator (`?:`) is exactly like an if/else expression, except it is more succint.
+The ternary operator (`?:`) is exactly like an if/else expression, except it is more succinct.
 Use it when you need a conditional but want to save some space:

 ```